-After discussion at the joint meeting by the Council and the TAC, the final requests of NCDOT for
+After discussion at the joint meeting by the Council and the TAC, the final requests of NCDOT for the Old Monroe Road/Stallings Road intersection would be:

-- 1. Through movement across Old Monroe Road from both directions of Stallings/Potters Road; - 2.
+- 1. Through movement across Old Monroe Road from both directions of Stallings/Potters Road: - 2.
 Left turn movement onto Old Monroe Road from both directions of Stallings/Potters Road; - 3.
 Slip Streets and on street parking on either side of Monroe Road within "Downtown Zone," provided through the reduction of the center median (keep 3' wide raised planting strip); - 4.
 No bulb outs within the Monroe Road Section between Friendship Drive and Sweetbriar Drive; - 5.
 Provide for 7' sidewalks and extend multi-use path south along Potters Road to the end of the project area; and